langcheck.augment#

 Note

 Any argument that can be passed to nlpaug.augmenter.word.SynonymAug is acceptable.
-Some of the more useful ones from the nlpaug documention are listed below:
+Some of the more useful ones from the nlpaug documentation are listed below:

 • aug_p (float): Percentage of words which will be augmented.